-To delete a preset, right-click the preset in the list and select Delete preset.
+To delete a preset, right-click the preset in the preset list and select delete preset.
 Note that it is possible to delete a preset that is all ready in use in sequences.
+A deleted preset is not actually physically deleted, as all values are reset to default.